adityaxdubey/XRayDeep/README.md

 A deep learning model built using TensorFlow/Keras to detect bone fractures in X-ray images.
 The model uses a modified Xception architecture with custom layers for binary classification of fracture/non-fracture cases.
 ## Overview
 A deep learning model built using TensorFlow/Keras to detect bone fractures in X-ray images.
 The model uses a modified Xception architecture with custom layers for binary classification of fracture/non-fracture cases.
+Well I tried resnet, efficientnet and inception architecture but the model didn't performed well.

 ## Features
 - Binary classification of X-ray images (fracture/normal)